Worldtube excision method for intermediate-mass-ratio inspirals: scalar-field model in 3+1 dimensions: Matching Method

 We have thus expressed both sides of the continuity condition~\eqref{eq: continuity condition} in a basis of STF normal vectors, using Eqs.~\eqref{eq: regular field STF n=2} and \eqref{eq: NR STF n=2}.
 Orthogonality of the STF basis allows us to match order by order in the STF expansion:

-The continuity conditions for a field expanded to arbitrary order are given in Equation~\eqref{eq: continuity STF}.
+We emphasise that Eqs.~(\ref{eq: matching all orders}) contain two distinct sets of coefficients: The $\Psi^{\mN,\mR}$ on the left-hand-sides are expansion coefficients on the surface $\Gamma$, whereas the $\Psi^\mR$ on the right-hand-side are the Taylor expansion coefficients of the solution in the interior, Eq.~(\ref{eq: psi power series n=2}).
+The continuity conditions for a field expanded to arbitrary order are given in Eq.~\eqref{eq: continuity STF}.
 For expansion orders $n = 0$ or $n = 1$ the second term in Eq.~\eqref{eq: matching order 0} falls away.
 The regular field inside the worldtube is then fully determined by the continuity condition and can directly be used to provide boundary conditions for the future evolution.
 In one dimension, this is equivalent to a linear polynomial in an interval being fully determined by its two endpoints.

 For $n = 2$, Eqs.~\eqref{eq: matching all orders} provide only 9 equations for the 10 coefficients of $\Psi^\mR(t_s, x^\ibar)$ because the monopole of the regular numerical field $\Psi^{\mN, \mR}_{\langle 0 \rangle}$ in Eq.~\eqref{eq: matching order 0} contributes to both the zeroth-order coefficient $\Psi^\mR_0$ and the trace of the second-order coefficient, $\delta^{\ibar \jbar} \Psi^\mR_{\ibar \jbar}$.
 More generally, for arbitrary order, the STF expansion on the worldtube, Eq.~\eqref{eq: continuity STF}, provides only the trace-free components of $\Psi^{\mN,\mR}$, so that boundary-matching determines only the trace-free parts of the expansion $\Psi^\mR(t_s, x^\ibar)$ but not its traces.
 Therefore, for expansions of order $n \geq 2$, additional equations are needed to fully determine the regular field inside the worldtube.
 These are provided by a series expansion of the Klein-Gordon equation, as we describe below in Sec.~\ref{sec:Klein-Gordon equation}.